 What is the Importance of Performance Testing Software?

-Features and Functionality backed by a performance testing software system is not the only issue.
+Features and Functionality backed by a best performance testing software is not the only issue.
 A software application's performance such as its response time, resource usage, scalability, and reliability, does matter.
-The main aim of Performance Testing is not just to find bugs but to remove performance blockages.
+The main aim of Performance Testing software is not just to find bugs but to remove performance blockages.

-Performance testing software will decide if their software complies speed, scalability, and stability requirements under anticipated workloads.
-Applications sent live to market with weak performance metrics due to missing or poor performance testing software are expected to gain a bad reputation and unable to meet projected sales goals.
+The best Performance Testing Software will decide if their software complies with speed, scalability, and stability requirements under anticipated workloads.
+Applications sent live to market with weak performance metrics due to missing or poor performance testing are expected to gain a bad reputation and unable to meet projected sales goals.